-For more information about Poll Everywhere and how you could use it for your classes, please Contact eLearning Suite Support or call 273-5555.
+For more information about Poll Everywhere and how you could use it for your academic classes, please Contact eLearning Suite Support or call 273-5555.

 To learn more about Poll Everywhere, see this 2 minute video on how it works.